ThinkLoveShare/sources/content/writeups/security_fest/excess_ess_1.en.md

 ## The bypass
 I saw few months ago a video from LiveOverflow.
 It was about the reverse-engineering of a pop-under javascript module that helps f*ckers to pop annoying ads under your current window, so it takes you more time to realize it and close it.

-Many of the functions they wanted to use to pop / place the window under were blacklisted, to they created an iframe (Long story short, a new frame / window in the current window).
+Many of the functions they wanted to use to pop / place the window under were blacklisted, so they created an iframe (Long story short, a new frame / window in the current window).
 The creation of the iframe offers a brand new context, rebinds all the main functions to be sure that the site that'll be loaded in the new iframe will be functional.
 But doing so, we also regain the alert function.
 We can then either reassign our alert function, or just call it from the iframe !
 Isn't it great ? =D

 ## The solution
 ```html